Spend Analysis

 Is Maverick Spend Always Harmful?

-How to Track Maverick Spend
+How to Track Maverick Spend?

 CC_Overview dashboard